Julieta7312/Japanese_and_English_tweet_preprocessing_and_visualization/README.md

-# Tweet preprocessing and visualization
+# Japanese and English tweet preprocessing and visualization
 Assignment for 'Statistics for Social Sciences' course.